jclouds/legacy-jclouds.github.com/documentation/quickstart/chef.md

 ## About Hosted and Private Chef

 The Hosted and Private Chef apis are still not complete.
 The User and Organization apis are still a work in progress, so please, be patient.

-The core Chef api, however, provides access to all Chef features in all Chef flavours, so you can use that api to connect to each endpoint.
+The core Chef api, however, provides access to all Chef features in all Chef flavors, so you can use that api to connect to your favorite endpoint.

 ## Using the Chef Server api

 You can easily access the Chef Server api to manage the different components of your Chef Server.
-The following example shows a several example api calls and the context creation, so you can get started with Chef.
+The following example shows several calls to the api and the creation of the context, so you can get an idea of how jclouds-chef works.

 Note that you can use `chef`, `hostedchef` or `privatechef` to create the context.